Crystal Palace F.C.: Financial crisis and recovery (1998–2013)

 Following that relegation, Simon Jordan was unable to put the club on a sound financial footing over the next few years and in January 2010, Palace were once again placed in administration, this time by a creditor.
 Due to the Football League's regulations, the club were deducted ten points, and the administrators P&A Partnership were forced to sell key players including Victor Moses and José Fonte.
 The Palace manager at that time, Neil Warnock, also departed the club in March.
 He had been appointed in the autumn of 2007, to replace former fans favourite Peter Taylor, who had a brief spell as manager.
 Paul Hart took over as caretaker manager for the final weeks of the season and survival in the Championship was only secured on the final day of the season after a memorable 2–2 draw at Sheffield Wednesday, which was itself relegated as a result.

-During the close of that season, CPFC 2010, a consortium consisting of several wealthy fans, successfully negotiated the purchase of the club.
+During the close of that season, a consortium of several wealthy fans known as CPFC 2010, successfully negotiated the purchase of the club.
 They were led by Steve Parish, the vocal representative for the consortium of four that also included Stephen Browett, Jeremy Hosking and Martin Long.
 Crucially, the consortium also secured the freehold of Selhurst Park and paid tribute to a fans' campaign which helped pressure Lloyds Bank into selling the ground back to the club.

-The CPFC 2010 consortium swiftly installed George Burley as the new Palace manager.
+The new owners swiftly appointed George Burley as Palace manager.
 However, a poor start to the following season saw the club hovering around the bottom of the table by December.
 On 1 January 2011, after a 0–3 defeat to Millwall, Burley was sacked and his assistant Dougie Freedman named caretaker manager.
 Just over a week later, Freedman was appointed as manager on a full-time basis.
 Palace moved up the table and by securing a 1–1 draw at Hull City on 30 April, the club was safe from relegation with one game of the season left.
 After another year and a half as manager, Freedman departed to manage Bolton Wanderers on 23 October 2012.
 The following month, he was replaced by Ian Holloway, who guided the club back to the Premier League after an eight-year absence by defeating Watford 1–0 in the Championship play-off final at the new Wembley Stadium.